richard-labonne/Unit-testing-MS-OOP-GetSet/README.md

-Square_QA_unittest.py is a Python script to QA test a script (square.py) I've written which produces squares of varying sizes
+Square_QA_unittest.py is a Python script to QA test a script (square.py) I've written which produces squares of varying sizes according to user input.

 Richard Labonne